panodata/suraya/README.md

 git-friendly, executable as a script, and shareable as an app.
-Marimo notebooks are reproducible, extremely interactive, designed for collaboration, and reactive, which means that when running a cell or interacting with an UI element, marimo will backtrack and update all dependent cells and UI elements when needed.
-Contrary to Jupyter Notebooks using the JSON format, marimo notebooks are stored as pure Python, executable as a script, and deployable as an app.
+Marimo notebooks are reproducible, extremely interactive, designed for collaboration, and reactive, which means that when running a cell or interacting with an UI element, Marimo will backtrack and update all dependent cells and UI elements when needed.
+Contrary to Jupyter Notebooks using the JSON format, Marimo notebooks are stored as pure Python, executable as a script, and deployable as an app.

 **[Percona Monitoring and Management]** (PMM) is an open source database